Open & closing dates

 Learn more about this agency

-For more information on working at Dillingham Airport, please Click Here.
+For more information on working at Falls International Airport, please Click Here.

-Salary Information: The salary range listed above includes locality pay of 29.67% and COLA pay of 4.40% of basic pay that is unique to this duty location.
-The current starting hourly rate for this position is $19.08.
-The continuation of the incentive portion of this hourly rate is contingent upon annual approval and funding.
+Salary Information: The salary range listed above includes locality pay of 15.95% The current starting hourly rate for this position is $16.34.

 Hiring: TSA may apply a gender-specific (male or female) hiring preference to fill TSO positions in order to meet security mission and same gender pat-down job-related requirements.
 At airport locations where it is necessary to apply the hiring preference, candidates of the needed gender will be provided preference in the scheduling of the computer based aptitude test, airport assessments, processing and selection.